 His aerial work has been used in various international films and publications.
 Bjoern is a member of the Rotary Club and a supporter of selected entrepreneur owned small business that is innovative and creative.
 Bjoern is a regular contributor to UAE-based Phocal Media.

 Bjoern’s interest in technology and innovation led him to develop an interest in the early development of aerial vehicles (UAV / RPAS) for photo and video.
-He has internationally tested and photographed with some of the latest aerial imaging setups and has been part of the development of UAV imaging setups and demonstrations for commercial and non-commercial use.
-He was part of the team that developed the PhaseOne 100MP photography setup on a UAV, developed by PhaseOne and HotCold / Dubai.
+Over the past 3 years, he has tested and photographed with some of the latest aerial imaging setups on the market.
+He has been part of the development of UAV imaging setups and demonstrations for government bodies, security and intelligence agencies and commercial organizations.
+He was part of the development team of the first PhaseOne 100MP photography setups on a UAV.